 1. That the defendant engaged in a scheme to defraud.

 2. That the defendant obtained property by using the scheme to defraud.

 A “scheme to defraud” is technically defined as a “systematic, ongoing course of conduct with intent to defraud one or more persons, or with intent to obtain property from one or more persons by false or fraudulent pretenses, representations, or promises or willful misrepresentations of a future act.”
-In plain English, it basically means that a scheme to defraud is when the defendant is accused of intentionally misrepresenting something in order to get something of value from another person.
+The federal government also prosecutes schemes to defraud, primarily wire fraud and mail fraud.
+In fact, Florida’s law was based on these federal charges.
+In plain English, it basically means a fraud scheme when the defendant is accused of intentionally misrepresenting something to get something of value from another person.
 In other words, fraud.

 The greater the value, the greater the possible sentence:

 - Organized Fraud of $50,000 or More is a First-Degree Felony which means that it is punishable by up to thirty (30) years in state prison if convicted.